 Kent Elms Junction

 The £6.5m project aims to improve the traffic flow across this key junction into and out of the town and make it easier for people with reduced mobility and those with pushchairs to cross the highway.
-A new surface-level pedestrian crossing will be introduced across the A127 to the east of the junction near Mendip Crescent and a new one in Rayleigh Road.
+New surface-level pedestrian crossings were introduced across the A127 one to the west of the junction, one to east of the junction near Mendip Crescent and also a new one in Rayleigh Road.
 These will be timed to coincide with the main traffic light sequence.
-The pedestrian crossing next to the Kent Elms surgery, which opened in December 2015, will be retained and slightly modified.
+A new informal crossing has also been added on Bridgwater Drive.
+The additional Southend bound new lane is completed and working well.

 The majority of the funding for the Kent Elms junction improvement (£5.1m) is the Local Growth Fund, with the remainder coming from the Council’s Capital budget.